CTPUG/wafer/docs/settings.rst

 ``WAFER_PUBLIC_ATTENDEE_LIST``
     A boolean flag.
     When ``True``, all registered users' profiles are publicly visible.
-    Otherwise, only users with associated talks have public profiles.
+    Otherwise, only users with associated public talks have public profiles.

 ``WAFER_REGISTRATION_FORM``
     A Django Form used for KV registration.